bryanchanrgb/epidemetrics_mirror/README.md

 # Epidemetrics

-## Downloading and compute summary table
+## Downloading and computing summary table

 Downloading the data and computing the summary statistics is done by running the `generate_table.py` script.
 Depending on your internet connection this should